 The remuneration policy of The Food Revolution Group Limited (FOD or the Company) has been designed to align key management personnel (KMP) objectives with shareholder and business objectives by providing a fixed remuneration component and having regard to the current incentive to achieve revenue and earnings milestones pursuant to the performance shares issued to KMP as part of the acquisition of Langtech International Pty Ltd (Langtech) by the Company.
-The Board has also established an employee share option plan (ESOP) as part of the reverse takeover transaction in February 2016.
+The Board has also established an employee share option plan (ESOP).
 The Board believes the current remuneration policy to be appropriate and effective in its ability to attract and retain high-quality KMP to run and manage the consolidated Group, as well as create goal congruence between directors, executives and shareholders.